Romney aims for Illinois win to widen Republican lead

-Romney hopes a solid win in Illinois will give him a fresh burst of momentum in the volatile campaign for the White House and persuade Republicans to rally around the former Massachusetts governor and end an increasingly bitter nominating battle.
+Romney hopes a solid win in Illinois will give him a fresh burst of momentum in the volatile White House campaign and add urgency to calls for Republicans to rally around the former Massachusetts governor and end an increasingly bitter nominating battle.

 Two Illinois polls on Monday gave Romney double-digit leads over Santorum, a former U.S. senator from Pennsylvania.
 A Public Policy Polling survey said Romney led Santorum by 15 percentage points, and an American Research Group poll put the lead at 14 points.

-The other two contenders still in the race, former U.S. House of Representatives Speaker Newt Gingrich and libertarian Representative Ron Paul, lagged badly in both polls.
+The other two contenders still in the race, former U.S. House of Representatives Speaker Newt Gingrich and libertarian Congressman Ron Paul, lagged badly in both polls.

 Santorum, a staunch social conservative who has attacked Romney as too moderate to lead the party against Obama, shrugged off the polls and held on to hopes for an upset that would dramatically reshape the race.